Central Florida

 This can result in unacceptable impacts, such as drying out wetlands, reducing spring flows, lowering lake levels and degrading groundwater quality from saltwater intrusion.

-Water managers recognize the need to have water resources available for people, homes, businesses, agriculture and other users, while at the same time ensuring that enough water is available for plants and animals.
+Water managers are responsible for ensuring there is enough water available for people, homes, businesses, agriculture and other users, while at the same time ensuring enough water is available for plants and animals.

-That’s why water supply planning is so important.
-Water supply planning efforts help us identify how much water we will need in the next 20 years and how long we can solely rely on groundwater to meet future demands.
+That's why water supply planning is so important.
+Water supply planning efforts help us identify the projected population and how much water we will need in the next 20 years as well as potential sources of water and funding to meet those future demands.